Level 3 : Working with Photographs

 Canvas Size in Photoshop

 Use the magic wand by clicking in the new background area to select the background and it should selected everything but the image.
-Then create the inverse selection (Select > Inverse).
+Then create the inverse selection (Select > Inverse or CTRL+SHIFT+I).

 With the image selected you can start the transformation.
 Navigate to Edit > Transform > Perspective.
 Now pick on one of the grips in the top left or right and pull it out to the side until you straighten the pillars and press Enter.